Table of Contents

 Whether your son has natural academic talent, or struggles in particular subjects, it’s essential to set a 11 Plus revision plan well ahead of the actual exam.
 To prepare your son for the King Edward VI Camp Hill School for Boys’ 11+ exam, consider using practice test papers.

-The CEM (Centre for Evaluation and Monitoring) 11 Plus exam from University of Durham requires pupils to answer its questions quickly and confidently, without much hesitation.
+The CEM (Centre for Evaluation and Monitoring) 11 Plus exam, created by Cambridge Assessment, requires pupils to answer its questions quickly and confidently, without much hesitation.
 In order to complete the papers within the allocated time, children usually need to improve their time management skills and this is something practice exam papers can help with.

 If your son is sitting the King Edward VI Camp Hill School for Boys’ 11 Plus exam, arm him with the necessary resources.
 We would highly recommend the following practice papers: